Azure/terraform/quickstart/101-azure-virtual-desktop/README.md

  Azure RM and Azure AD provider configuration
 * `outputs.tf`
  defines the outputs that will be displayed on deployment
-* `netappstorage.tf`
- as an alternate to Azure Files storage this deploys NetApp Files storage for profiles in a dedicated subnet (access needs to be granted to the ANF service) [Set up Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-quickstart-set-up-account-create-volumes?tabs=azure-portal)

 ## Variable Inputs